What is motivational interviewing?

 Is motivational interviewing right for you?

-Thinking about motivational interviewing or another type of therapy to kick-start change in your life?
-Charlie Health’s team of compassionate mental health professionals are here to listen to your needs, answer your questions, and match you with an appropriate treatment plan.
-Learn more today.
+Interested in working with a MI practitioner to help create healthy change in your life?
+Charlie Health’s team of compassionate mental health professionals is here to listen to your needs, answer your questions, and match you with an appropriate treatment plan.
+Get started today.